php-dev-br/laravel-doc-pt-br/controllers.md

 Instead of defining all of your route-level logic in a single `routes.php` file, you may wish to organize this behavior using Controller classes.
 Controllers can group related route logic into a class, as well as take advantage of more advanced framework features such as automatic [dependency injection](ioc.md).

 Controllers are typically stored in the `app/controllers` directory, and this directory is registered in the `classmap` option of your `composer.json` file by default.
-However, controllers can technically live in any directory or any sub-directory.
-Route declarations are not dependent on the location of the controller class file on disk.
-So, as long as Composer knows how to autoload the controller class, it may be placed anywhere you wish.

 Here is an example of a basic controller class: